Best Self-Cleaning Kitty Litter Boxes

 This is the same PetSafe ScoopFree Ultra Self-Cleaning Cat Litter Box with crystal litter tray that many kitties and their owners love to use- but with a different point of entry.
 Some kitties prefer to use litter boxes with the top entry and won’t accept any other types, so this one is great if you’re looking to transition your picky pet from a regular litter box to a self-cleaning one.

 Additionally, if your kitty’s not keen on any particular entry points, this one could be a great choice if they’re messy in the litter box.
 The large hood over the tray and the grated surface top will make sure that there’s no tracking whatsoever!
+And of course, let’s not forget the nifty built-in health counter that tells you how many times your kitty has visited the litter box, so you can easily keep track of their potty habits and share the data with your vet to keep their urinary health under control

 Unique design and simple mechanism make this round litter box a hit with cat owners.
 You fill the bottom with your cat’s favorite litter, and once you see that they’ve done the deed, simply spin their litter box to clean it.
 No scoops required!
 The clumped and solid waste are then deposited into an easy-to-empty drawer.
 Simple as that, really.
+And since this self-cleaning litter box needs no batteries or electrical outlet to work, there’s no limit to where you can place it – any room, even the garage could work.

 However, you should be aware that Litter Spinner is not a good fit for bigger cats.
 The compact size of the litter box makes it ideal for kittens or cats under 10 pounds.